Abadrausar/Rubble-/other/Rubble Readme.txt

 Modders will want to read the following (in most-important-first order):
 	HowTo Rubble - Tutorials, read at least the first two!
 Feel free to skip the others.
 	Rubble Base Templates - The template documentation for the "Libs/Base" addon, this stuff is VERY important!
-	Rubble Libs Templates - The template documentation for the library addons Rubble Basics - Lots of stuff about addons and Rubble in general, some of this stuff is really advanced!
+	Rubble Basics - Lots of stuff about addons and Rubble in general, some of this stuff is kinda advanced.
-	Everything in "Rex Docs" - the Rex documentation, feel free to skip this if you are not interested in scripting The included addons - A little short on comments but full of great examples
+	Rubble Libs Templates - The template documentation for the library addons Everything in "Rex Docs" - The Rex documentation, feel free to skip this if you are not interested in scripting The included addons - A little short on comments but full of great examples

 ==============================================
 Install:
 ==============================================

-If you have anything in your raw folder that you want to keep back it up!
-Rubble will delete all your existing raw files, including creature graphics and the DFHack onLoad.init and init.lua files!
+If you have anything in your Dwarf Fortress directory that you want to keep back it up!
+Rubble will delete all your existing raw files, including creature graphics and the DFHack onLoad.init and init.lua files (and maybe a few other things)!

 Delete or otherwise remove any old Rubble version you may have.
 Extract the new Rubble to "<DF Directory>/rubble".